Passenger Traffic Up, Freight Weaker - IATA

 The International Air Transport Association said air passenger traffic had risen 5.7 percent in January 2012 from a year earlier, a slight acceleration from December.

 But freight traffic dropped 8 percent on the year last month.
-IATA said the decline in air freight stabilized in the fourth quarter of 2011, at levels 4 percent below the 2008 pre-financial crisis peak.
+IATA said the decline in air freight stabilised in the fourth quarter of 2011, at levels 4 percent below the 2008 pre-financial crisis peak.

 "However, airlines face two big risks: rising oil prices and Europe's sovereign debt crisis.
 Both are hanging over the industry's fortunes like the sword of Damocles," he said.